IBM/protect-webapp-using-runtime-container-security/README.md

 ![network-activity](images/network-activity.png)

-You can explore more on other functionalities.
+You can explore more on the other NeuVector functions.
 Some of those used in this code pattern are:

 * **Assets > Containers** that shows more details including its vulnerabilities, stats, state (discover/monitor/protect), scan status and many more.
+We recommend you turn the ‘Auto Scan’ on to start run-time vulnerability scanning of all containers and hosts, then come back in a few minutes to see results.
-* **Assets > System Components** that shows system components which include controlller pods, scanner pods and enforcer.
+* **Assets > System Components** that shows system components which include controlller pods, scanner pods and enforcers.
-* **Policy > Groups** that provides you the ability to filter group, for example if you filter for your sample application using `dvwa` then on selecting this group, it allows you to add more rules(process profile/file access/network), DLP, switch mode(say Monitor to Protect), export group policy and so on.
+* **Policy > Groups** that provides you the ability to filter by deployment (application) groups.
+For example if you filter for your sample application using `dvwa` then on selecting this group, it allows you to add more rules(process profile/file access/network), DLP, switch mode(say Monitor to Protect), export group policy and so on.
 * **Policy > DLP Sensors** that allows you to add more DLP sensors as explained in next step.
 After defining the DLP sensors, it can be applied to any group.
-* **Notification > Security Events** is the place where you will be getting all type of security alerts based on the applied rules and DLP sensors.
+* **Notification > Security Events** is the place where you will be getting all types of security alerts based on the applied rules and DLP sensors.
 Security events can also be filtered based on groups/type of rules and so on.

 You can refer to the [webinar](https://vimeo.com/526381155) which is a comprehensive guide of NeuVector.
 After exploring such functionalities, you are all set to use NeuVector with your application.
 Follow the next steps to set your own security policies and test.

-### 4. Set Policies To Detect Attacks
+### 4. Set Policies to Detect Attacks

   Let us now set up some policies to detect the various types of attack.

   > NOTE: These DLP rules are created for demo purposes.
-They should be fine-tuned to reduce false positives and false negatives when used in the real environment.
+They should be fine-tuned to reduce false positives and false negatives when used in a real environment.
+Often these patterns are application dependent and should be tested with specific applications.

    ***(i) Cross site request forgery***